-The New Zealand Cycle Trail Project (NZCT) commissioned a design guide in 2010 as part of the nationwide cycle trail development project.
-Completed by Viastrada this guide is the best starting point in the identification of a cycle trail grading system.
-(See Cycle Trail Design Guide 2010 - Ministry for Economic Development)1.
-This was further refined in 2015.
+The New Zealand Cycle Trail "Nga Haerenga New Zealand Cyle Trails Design Guide 2024 is the best starting point in the identification of a cycle trail grading system.1.
+This was further refined in 20204.
 This guide uses this document as a basis with minor changes for local precedent.